minkyu-choi04/rs-rnn/README.md

 ### Contributions
-- Proposed novel recurrent attention model that improves its adversarial robustness with longer recurrent steps.
+- Proposed a novel recurrent attention model that improves its adversarial robustness with longer recurrent steps.
 - Tested various recurrent attention models against adversarial attacks, and checked their robustness during the recurrent process.
 - Demonstrated that 1) eye movement with retinal sampling, and 2) spatial recurrent processing improves adversarial robustness.